derrickburns/periodic-table/README.md

 **Example:** The working-set model formalises temporal locality to keep hot pages in memory \[11].

+⬛ **Lc – Logical Centralization**

+Use centralized decision-making logic even when components are physically distributed.
+This often simplifies coordination and policy enforcement.

+**Example:** OpenFlow separates control and data planes, centralizing logic in a controller while maintaining distributed data forwarding \[53].

+⬛ **Fs – Fate Sharing**

+Tie the failure semantics of system components to shared context or ownership, ensuring that logically connected elements fail together.

+**Example:**  The Internet Protocol’s fate-sharing model embeds state at the edges, such that intermediate node failure does not break higher-level logic \[50].

 ## 🟩 Group 5: Planning

 🟩 **Ep – Equivalence-based Planning**